aman2772fisiha-droid/Formal-verification-in-lean-vs-python-testing/task-2-case-study/CASE_STUDY.md

 From these assumptions, we formally prove that a valid prompt guarantees both successful generation and a safe output.

-The Python implementation uses unit tests to verify several representative scenarios, but it cannot guarantee that every possible execution path satisfies the specification.
+The Python implementation uses pytest to verify several representative scenarios, but it cannot guarantee that every possible execution path satisfies the specification.
 Lean 4, however, provides a mathematical proof that the property holds for all possible cases, eliminating logical correctness bugs that could be missed by traditional testing